 Fraser Island is all about action and adventure and enjoying the beauty of your surroundings.
 If you're going to eat dinner at the resort, as long as what you're wearing is clean and you've got shoes on, you're good to go.

-You will find a WiFi signal on Fraser Island near major tourist hubs such as Kingfisher Bay Resort, Happy Valley, and Eurong.
-There is limited or no WiFi available in some parts of the island, particularly when you are travelling inland.
+You will find a Wi-Fi signal on Fraser Island near major tourist hubs such as Kingfisher Bay Resort, Happy Valley, and Eurong.
+There is limited or no Wi-Fi available in some parts of the island, particularly when you are travelling inland.

 Mobile phones work on Fraser Island near major tourist hubs such as Kingfisher Bay Resort, Happy Valley, and Eurong.
-There is limited or no mobile phone reception in some parts of the island, particularly when you are travelling inland.
+There is limited or no mobile phone reception in some parts of the island, particularly when you are traveling inland.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
-The abundance of sand on Fraser Island can make walking difficult for travellers who are less mobile on foot.
-However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+The abundance of sand on Fraser Island can make walking difficult for travelers who are less mobile on foot.
+However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.